yorickpeterse/yorickpeterse.com/source/articles/building-a-better-and-scalable-system-for-data-migrations.md

 ---
 {
-  "title": "Thoughts on data migrations that scale", "date": "2024-10-24T00:00:00Z"
+  "title": "Building a better and scalable system for data migrations", "date": "2024-10-24T00:00:00Z"
 }
 ---